dev-ritik/Scripts/memory/README.md

   - Select the
     - profile >> Select messages
     - Date Range: All time
-    - Format : Json
+    - Format: JSON
   - Make a new `data/instagram` subdirectory in the data directory.
 Extract the `messages/inbox` from the downloaded zip here.

 #### Whatsapp
-Whatsapp doesn't allow downloading all the chat data at once.
+WhatsApp doesn't allow downloading all the chat data at once.
 We can get individual chats at once.
 To get that:
   - Go to `settings > Chats > Chat history > Export chat` in the app.
   - Select an individual chat.
   - Export the individual txt file `WITHOUT MEDIA`.